pin0S/learningML/log.md

 I think part of it is my boredom at work and not feeling challenged and not knowing my next move.
 A lot of confusion and agendas coming from others on what I should do.
 Really shits me.

 Machine learning is a good constant, but the struggle is so real with the assignments.
 Potentially how they are worded.
 I'm going to push through this week as I understand the material and it is mainly just the assignments I really struggle with.
 Also going to invest a bit more time this week in researching my next move for work.
 Definitely need to get out and network.

+## Day 59: October 22, 2018

+Today's Progress: Another video in the series backpropagation and cost function

+Thoughts: The backpropagation video was a lot to take in, I get the basic idea of adjusting the error as we train the neural network, what I struggled with was the exact process.
+I will review the video and the notes tonight and it should become a lot more clear.

+I'm starting to feel confident enough to follow Jabrils advice and just start with a basic feed forward neural network that picks the colour text to put on a coloured box.

+I also read a really good article today on the skills employers are looking for when employing a data scientist, the main skill is analysis.
+That is being able to dervie insights from data, something I think I was quite good at when at Forethought and now at Unilever.
+It makes me think, it may be work looking to see what the data science team is like in the USA.